Smoke Control Areas

 What is a smoke controlled area

-Only smokeless fuels (gas, electricity, solid smokeless fuels etc.) can be burnt on heating appliances in buildings, unless the particular appliance is exempted by law to burn other fuel.
+Only smokeless fuels (anthracite, semi-anthracite, electricity, gas and low volatile steam coal) can be burnt on heating appliances in buildings, unless the particular appliance is exempted by law to burn other fuel.

 To find out more about smokeless solid fuels, approved coal merchants, approved heating appliances and general advice about smoke control you may wish to visit the DEFRA's smoke control website.

 If smoke is emitted from your chimney because unauthorised fuel is being burnt then the Council may take legal action against you under the Clean Air Act 1993.
 This could mean a fine of up to £1,000.